 Mosquitoes can ruin the enjoyment of your summer garden.
-Ordinary insect repellents slather you and your family in sticky chemicals; bug zappers are annoying and leave you sitting amongst charred insect parts; and sometimes you aren’t in the mood for the smoke of incense or candles in lieu of fresh summer air.
+Ordinary insect repellents slather you and your family in sticky chemicals; bug zappers are annoying and leave you sitting amongst charred insect parts; and sometimes you aren’t in the mood for the smoke of incense or candles in lieu of fresh summer air (but if you are, check out our favorite product).

 So what’s left?
 Mosquitoes don’t like a few familiar herbs that you can use to stay bite-free this season.
 Keep the crushed leaves of these six plants in a small container at intervals on your patio to repel mosquitoes.
 Except for marigold and wormwood, which can cause contact dermatitis, you can rub the crushed leaves on your skin for added protection.